On the Gan-Gross-Prasad conjecture and its refinement for $\left(\mathrm{U}\left(2n\right),\mathrm{U}\left(1\right)\right)$: Refined Gan--Gross--Prasad conjecture for

 \subsection{Proof of Lemma~\ref{l: main lemma}}

-In the non-archimedean case, we may prove Lemma~\ref{l: main lemma} by an argument similar to the one in \cite{FM2}.
-Hence, we consider only the archimedean case.
-Note that in \cite{FM2}, we assumed that any archimedean component is a discrete series representation.
-But in our case, $\pi_v$ and $\sigma_v$ are tempered.
-For simplicity, we abbreviate the subscript $v$ from the notation and write $X(F_v)$ as $X$ for any algebraic group $X$ over $F$.
+In the non-archimedean case, Lemma~\ref{l: main lemma} is proved by an argument similar to that in \cite{FM2}.
+Hence here we consider only the archimedean case.
+Indeed we prove Lemma~\ref{l: main lemma} when $\pi_v$ and $\sigma_v$ are tempered.
+It is clear that this is sufficient for Theorem~\ref{refined ggp thm}.
+We remark that in \cite{FM2}, we proved a similar identity for discrete series representations.
+Here we adapt the argument in \cite{FM2} to tempered representations.